Video assistant referee: Check

 The VAR and the AVARs automatically check every on-field referee decision falling under the four reviewable categories.
-If the VAR does not identify any mistake during the check, he or she will communicate this to the referee.
-This is called a "silent check" and requires no further action, usually not causing any delay to the game.
+The VAR may perform a "silent check," communicating to the referee that no mistake was made, while not causing any delay to the game.
 At other times, a VAR check may cause the game to be delayed while the VAR ascertains whether or not a possible mistake has occurred.
-The referee may delay the restart of play for this to occur, and indicates an ongoing check by pointing to his or her ear.
+The referee may delay the restart of play for this to occur, and indicates an ongoing check by pointing to their ear.

 Where the VAR does identify a possible clear and obvious error, there are three possible scenarios: